Training and courses at the IPI

 In return for the exclusive right of use of your invention, you must divulge its basic technical concept.
 Experts can then understand how the invention works and develop the technology further.
 This way, both patent owners and society benefit from it.

-Here are a few examples (german):
+Here are a few examples (in German):

 Info event on using strategic patent analyses on 11.4.2018 in Zurich